-No longer an abstract conservation designed to appeal to changing consumer tastes, sustainability has in the past year become a serious endeavor for retailers.
-With 60 percent of consumers across all generations saying they’re willing to change their shopping habits to reduce environmental impact, retailers like Levi’s, IKEA, and Lush are taking steps to reduce water use, increase their use of renewable materials, and remove the need for packaging respectively.
+No longer an abstract conversation designed to appeal to changing consumer tastes, sustainability has in the past year become a serious endeavor for retailers.
+With 60 percent of consumers across all generations saying they’re willing to change their shopping habits to reduce environmental impact, retailers like Levi’s, IKEA, and Lush are taking steps to reduce water use, increase their use of renewable materials, and remove the need for packaging, respectively.

 Today, many retail corporations expect their suppliers to adhere to modern sustainability standards.
 The expectations go far beyond the first-tier suppliers, with companies aiming to create sustainable practices in the entire supply chain.
 Some of the benefits of a sustainable supply chain include improved productivity, cost savings, and increased efficiencies.

-The Importance of Sustainability in Supply Chain
+The Importance of Sustainability in Supply Chains

 To achieve a sustainable supply chain for retail, companies must address social, economic, and environmental concerns across the entire supply chain.
 This can be accomplished by adopting socially responsible business practices that are good for the planet and its inhabitants.
 By reducing waste and their environmental footprint, retailers see:

 - Improved supply continuity.
 Many manufacturers are overly reliant on one or two suppliers in their chain.
-Diversifying the supply chain to account for events like natural disasters helps avoid this over-reliance, preventing reputation damage and costly downtime.
+Diversifying the supply chain to account for events like natural disasters helps avoid this over-reliance, preventing reputational damage and costly downtime.

 - Reputational damage control.
 It’s easier than ever for consumers to find which suppliers make up a retailer’s supply chain.
 Today, people are highly interested in whether the brands they buy from support fair working conditions, livable wages, and environmental sustainability.
 Protecting brand reputation through a sustainable supply chain for retail enhances business growth and improves a brand’s status.